juxt/yada/manuscript/110_routing.md

 identifier for a resource.
 A resource's identifier might change, but such a change should not cause the resource to bahave differently.

-In the phraseology offered by Rich Hickey in his famous Simple Not Easy talk, we should not _complect_ a resource's identification with its operation.
+In the phraseology offered by Rich Hickey in his famous Simple Made Easy talk, we should not _complect_ a resource's identification with its operation.
 Neither should we _complect_ a protection space with a URI 'space'.
-Doing so reduces adds an unnecessary constraint to the already difficult problem of naming things (URIs) which adding an unnecessary constraint to the ring-facing of resources into protection spaces.
+Doing so adds an unnecessary constraint to the already difficult problem of naming things (URIs) while adding an unnecessary constraint to the ring-facing of resources into protection spaces.
 For this reason, yada and bidi are kept apart as separate libraries.

-Some web frameworks can be excused for offering a pragmatic way of reducing duplication in specification, but this really ought not to be necessary for Clojure programmers which have powerful alternatives.
+Some web frameworks can be excused for offering a pragmatic way of reducing duplication in specification, but this really ought not to be necessary for Clojure programmers who have powerful alternatives.

 What are these alternatives?
 How can we avoid typing the same declarations over and over in every resource?